f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

 You may or may not see the status change to **In-Progress-Firmware** if a firmware upgrade is required.
 Not all upgrades require a firmware upgrade.
+IF you scroll down further on the page, there is a **Firmware Install Status** section where you can monitor progress of any firmware upgrades.

 .. image:: images/velos_software_upgrades/in-progress-firmware.png
   :align: center